 What We Refine – Accepted Metals

-We accept a wide variety of precious metals from trusted industries nationwide.
+As experienced precious metal refiners, Mid-States accepts a wide variety of precious metal-bearing materials from trusted commercial clients nationwide.
 Below is a quick guide to what we refine.

 Gold: Karat Gold Jewelry Scrap (6k–24k), Bench filings, Bullion coins, Dental Gold Scrap